Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 If it will run 11 times or more, compiling then running native code is cheaper.

+e.
+What is one advantage of reference counting garbage collection compared to trace-based garbage collection (such as mark-sweep, mark-compact or copying collectors)?

 # Question 11
 How is backpatching used in the csem assignment?